 Likely best use case | Larger organizations with a developed data team capable of designing and managing dashboards with LookML | Smaller organizations with smaller data teams but several employees who must use data visualizations to gain insights |

-Looker is a data visualization tool that is a part of Google’s Cloud Platform (GCP), which includes a large suite of interrelated tools like BigQuery, Cloud Storage, and CloudSQL.
-Organizations use Looker to create dashboards and reports that allow them to transform data into easy-to-understand graphs and charts, so they can gain actionable insights and make informed, data-driven decisions.
+Looker is a data visualization tool part of Google’s Cloud Platform (GCP), which includes a large suite of interrelated tools like BigQuery, Cloud Storage, and CloudSQL.
+Organizations use Looker to create dashboards and reports that transform data into easy-to-understand graphs and charts, gaining actionable insights and making informed, data-driven decisions.

 Looker uses its own dependency language called Looker Modeling Language (LookML) that is built around Structured Query Language (SQL) to create semantic data models.
-This makes LookML relatively easy to learn for data professionals with SQL experience.
+This makes LookML relatively easy for data professionals with SQL experience to learn.
 It also allows technical users like data engineers to create bespoke data models that act like simple-to-use applications for the many non-technical Looker users who must reference data daily in their roles.

 Looker is a powerful business intelligence tool that empowers both high-level executives and on-the-ground employees to make more informed business decisions.
 Some of Looker’s key features include:

 Integrated platform.
-The Looker platform seamlessly integrates into pre-existing BI solutions, so that business teams can easily incorporate into their already established workflows.
+The Looker platform seamlessly integrates into pre-existing BI solutions so that business teams can easily incorporate them into their already established workflows.

 LookML.
 The Looker Modeling Language (LookML) allows data professionals to create custom applications and tools based on users’ needs.